River Avon, Bristol: Authorities

-A catchment board for the Avon was created by the Land Drainage Act 1930 and became the Bristol Avon River Board under the River Boards Act 1948; the board was in turn replaced by the Bristol Avon River Authority under the Water Resources Act 1963.
+A catchment board for the Avon was created by the Land Drainage Act 1930 and became the Bristol Avon River Board under the River Boards Act 1948.
+The board was replaced by the Bristol Avon River Authority under the Water Resources Act 1963.
 Twenty-five minor watercourses were added to the Authority's jurisdiction in 1973.

 Reorganisation in 1974, under the Water Act 1973 brought the Avon catchment into a new regional body, the Wessex Water Authority.
-Privatisation saw responsibility for the catchment pass to the National Rivers Authority on its formation on 1 September 1989.
-In 1996 the authority became part of the Environment Agency.
+Privatisation saw responsibility for the catchment pass to the National Rivers Authority upon its formation in September 1989.
+In 1996, the authority became part of the Environment Agency.

 Navigation conservancy in the lower river from Avonmouth to the lock at Hotwells is the responsibility of The Bristol Port Company as both statutory and competent harbour authority.
 Navigation within Bristol's floating harbour is retained by Bristol City Council as statutory and competent harbour authority.

-On 2 July 2012, responsibility for maintenance of the river navigation above Bristol passed from British Waterways to the Canal & River Trust.
+In July 2012, responsibility for maintenance of the river navigation above Bristol passed from British Waterways to the Canal & River Trust.